The power of social stories taking flight

 - Talk to your child during take off and landing to help them prepare for the sensation.

-NOTE: Social stories can also be used for children having trouble with sequencing or children with anxiety.
+NOTE: Alternative remedies can also be used for children having trouble with anxiety.